 Kato Unitrack is arguably the most popular track of choice for many N scalers, thanks to its ease of use, realistic appearance, and wide range of products.
 N scale feeder tracks can be purchased in single track and double track configurations or for their concrete slab track range.

 Just like in HO scale, we use the term standard track to describe undecorated track simply featuring rails and ties.
-Standard track is available from a wide range of manufacturers and all types are natively interchangeable.
+Standard train track is available from a wide range of manufacturers and all types are natively interchangeable.
 Again, you do need to watch out for railhead sizes.
 The two most common in N scale are Code 80 and Code 55.
 The best option for wiring this type of N scale track to your control system is by using Atlas terminal joiners.
 These are railhead-specific, so make sure that you order the correct type for your track code!